raviy0807/raviy0807/README.md

 Few of the quotes, in-which I believe in:

 '''
-*There are people who look for beautiful places, and there are people who makes place beautiful.*
+* SOME PEOPLE LOOK FOR A BEAUTIFUL PLACE.
+OTHERS MAKE A PLACE BEAUTIFUL.*
 '''

 '''
-*Our choice determines what to learn and what to leave.*
+* Our choice determines what to learn and what to leave. *
 '''

 <!---